Elimor5/illumevents/docs/notes.md

 * style modal appropriately
 * find out what happened to error messages
+* error messages for editing events when you are not the user

 Day 3
 * add image url and event category columns to events